wajdialjedaani/starter-hugo-academic/content/publication/my-publication.md

 ---
-title: 'Role of Artificial Intelligence in Online Education: A Systematic Mapping Study'
+title: 'The state of accessibility in blackboard: Survey and user reviews case study'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
-# and it will be replaced with their full name and linked to their profile.
+# and it will be replaced with their full name and linked to their profile.Wajdi Aljedaani, Mohammed Alkahtani, Stephanie Ludi, Mohamed Wiem Mkaouer, Marcelo M Eler, Marouane Kessentini, Ali Ouni
 authors:
-  - R Shafique
-  - W Aljedaani
+  - Wajdi Aljedaani
-  - F Rustam
+  - Mohammed Alkahtani
-  - E Lee
+  - Stephanie Ludi
+  - Mohamed Wiem Mkaouer
+  - Marcelo M Eler
-  - A Mehmood
+  - Marouane Kessentini
-  - GS Choi
+  - Ali Ouni